ekamperi/ekamperi.github.io/_posts/2020-12-26-tensorflow-trainable-probability-distributions.md

 {% endraw %}
 {% endhighlight %}

-Of course, for the normal distribution there exist analytic solutions to the optimal parameters.
+Of course, for the normal distribution there exist analytic solutions yielding the optimal parameters.
 You just assume the log-likelihood:

 $$
 \begin{align*}